-Nordstrom sees 2020 earnings largely below estimates, shares fall 9%
+Nordstrom sales miss, sees 2020 earnings below estimates

-(Reuters) - Nordstrom Inc (JWN.N) forecast a 2020 profit largely below market expectations on Tuesday, after the upscale apparel retailer missed estimates for fourth-quarter revenue, sending its shares down 9% in after-market trading.
+NEW YORK (Reuters) - Nordstrom Inc (JWN.N) forecast a 2020 profit largely below market expectations on Tuesday, after the upscale apparel retailer missed estimates for fourth-quarter revenue, sending its shares down nearly 8% in after-market trading.

+The company also said on Tuesday that Erik Nordstrom would be its sole chief executive officer, as it moves away from its co-president structure.

-The Seattle-based company has been struggling to attract shoppers at a time when they increasingly prefer retailers with a strong online presence such as Walmart Inc (WMT.N) and Target Corp (TGT.N), as well as Amazon.com Inc (AMZN.O).
+The Seattle-based company, like other brick-and-mortar retailers, has been struggling to retain market share at a time of intense competition from online players like Amazon.com Inc (AMZN.O) and discount retailers like TJX Cos Inc’s (TJX.N) Marshalls and T.J.
+Maxx chains.

 Nordstrom expects to earn $3.25 to $3.50 per share in fiscal 2020, compared with analysts’ estimates of $3.49 per share, according to IBES data from Refinitiv.

 The company said the forecast does not include any impact from the coronavirus outbreak.
+Department stores are among those that typically rely most on foot traffic and international tourism sales.

+On Tuesday, company executives said they are monitoring the coronavirus situation closely and having “a lot of conversations” with their vendors.

+Even still, investor sentiment toward the department store sector remains negative on the whole.

 Net earnings fell to $193 million, or $1.23 per share, in the three months ended Feb.
 1, from $248 million, or $1.48 per share, a year earlier.